nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-On your host open a shell to `development` vagrant, and configure your user name and email:
+On your host open a shell to the `development` vagrant, and configure your user name and email:

 ```bash
 git config --global user.name "Administrator"